Orsted, the World’s Offshore Wind Giant, Gets Serious About Solar

 "For developers that have been wind-focused like Lincoln Clean Energy, maintaining the same [onshore wind] market share will result in fewer projects and...capacity additions," Smith said.

-“I’m sure we’ll see a few pure-play wind developers remain,” he said, “but I think far more companies will start describing themselves as ‘technology agnostic’ and will pitch solar over wind in order to continue generating more business.”
+“I’m sure we’ll see a few pure-play wind developers remain,” he said, “but I think far more companies will start describing themselves as ‘technology-agnostic’ and will pitch solar over wind in order to continue generating more business.”

-Ørsted's new PV capabilities could help it unlock more corporate power purchase agreements, an increasingly important part of its business globally.
+Ørsted's new PV capabilities could help it unlock more corporate power-purchase agreements, an increasingly important part of its business globally.
 In Europe, Ørsted has helped to launch the still-emerging market for corporate offshore wind deals, and it recently bagged a landmark 920-megawatt offshore wind deal with semiconductor giant TSMC in Taiwan.

-In the U.S., Lincoln was an early mover in the corporate wind market, building wind farms for high-profile customers like Amazon.
-These days "we’re seeing increasing customer demand for on-peak power,” Kapadia says, which is driving “a natural shift toward increasing amounts of solar in our pipeline.”
+In the U.S., Lincoln was an early mover in the corporate wind market, building wind farms for high-profile customers including Amazon.
+These days, the company says it's "seeing increasing customer demand for on-peak power,” according to Kapadia, which is driving “a natural shift toward increasing amounts of solar in our pipeline.”

 In West Texas, home to the Amazon Wind Farm built by Lincoln, the winds are strongest at night.